evajavadev/JavaMavenAndDatabases/README.md

 ✅ &nbsp; [Lean Account/Develop 10 July](https://github.com/evajavadev/Lean_AccountDevelop10July)

 Account10 is the starting point for the four accounts.
-Play around with all the tests (common, integration and unit).
-Every test works fine but note the test message that will be given for the `AccountComponentEntityUnitTest` in its component `account-component-test-unit`.
-Following its path to the comment in the related file will...
+Play with the tests (common, integration and unit).
+They work fine but note the test message that will be given for the `AccountComponentEntityUnitTest` in its component `account-component-test-unit`.
+And following its path to the comment in the related file will show one solution.

 <br>
 <br>